javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

     `XXXX` must be exactly 4 hex digits with the value between `0000` and `FFFF`, so `\uXXXX` notation can be used for the first 65536 Unicode characters.
 Characters with Unicode value greater than `U+FFFF` can also be represented with this notation, but in this case we will need to use a so called surrogate pair (we will talk about surrogate pairs later in this chapter).
 - `\u{X…XXXXXX}` -- a character with any given Unicode code point (a character with the given hex code in UTF-32 encoding).

-    `X…XXXXXX` must be a hexadimal value of 1 to 6 bytes between `0` and `10FFFF` (the highest code point defined by Unicode).
+    `X…XXXXXX` must be a hexadecimal value of 1 to 6 bytes between `0` and `10FFFF` (the highest code point defined by Unicode).
 This notation allows us to easily represent all existing Unicode characters.

 Examples with Unicode: